View photos by location in Photos on Mac

 See other photos taken nearby: Click Show Nearby Photos.

 Zoom in or out: Click the zoom buttons.
 Click and hold to zoom in or out continuously.

 Show the map in different formats or display the photos in a grid: Click Map or Satellite to show the map in different formats, or click Grid to see thumbnails of photos grouped by location.

-For information about adding or changing a photo’s location, see Add titles, descriptions and more to photos.
+For information about adding or changing a photo’s location, see Add titles, captions, and more to photos using Photos on Mac.